 5# How realistic is this performance to your visits to the Barbershop?
 Do you get involved in the conversations they have?

 It’s a play, so it probably has a couple more highlights of visits to the barbers than would normally happen in an hour and a half, but it’s very realistic and true to my barbershop experience, indeed the London shop is partially based on the barbershop where I get my haircut.

 6# There is quite a large cast, is every role a lead role?
 If not which characters take centre stage and in what ways do the other characters support them?

 It an ensemble piece and each role is pivotal to the next.

-7# You have worked extensively in both television and theatre which platform do you prefer and why?
+7# You have worked extensively in both television and theatre which platform do you prefer?